gwu-libraries/social-feed-manager/docs/install.rst

 sfmadmin never logged in through Twitter, so it doesn't have one, and it doesn't need one.

-If this is still confusing, try this:  log out again, then grab a colleage and have them log in to your SFM using their own Twitter account (with the "Log in with Twitter" button on the home page).
+If this is still confusing, try this:  log out again, then grab a colleague and have them log in to your SFM using their own Twitter account (with the "Log in with Twitter" button on the home page).
 After they're done, log them out of SFM, then log back in using sfmadmin and the ``/admin`` URL.